Tgiavatto/TechNEXT_Lab/banking-financial-research-analyst/hands-on-lab-banking.md

    - Toolset: While *Knowledge* is how you empower agents with a trusted knowledge base, then **Toolset** is how you enable agents to take action by providing them with *Tools* and *Agents*.
 Agents can accomplish tasks by using **Tools** or can delegate tasks to other **Agents** which are deeply skilled in such tasks.

-   *Note: For more details, please consult the [Adding tools to an agent](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/current?topic=agents-adding-tools) and [Adding agents for orchestration](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/current?topic=agents-adding-orchestration) sections of the documentation.*
+   *Note: For more details, please consult the [Add a tool](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/base?topic=agents-managing-tools-from-agent#agent-add-tool) and [Adding agents for orchestration](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/current?topic=agents-adding-orchestration) sections of the documentation.*

    - Behavior: The **Behavior** section of the agent configuration is where you provide instructions to the agent to define how it responds to user requests and situations.
 You can configure rules that dictate when and how the agent should take action.
 These rules help the agent behave in a predictable and consistent manner, delivering a seamless user experience.